The Fight Over Health Care Is About to Get Really Tricky. Here's How to Follow It

 There are several possibilities floating around as to what could be amended to the bill.
 A full repeal is almost certain to be added in for a vote; Republican Sen. Rand Paul tweeted Tuesday that McConnell had told him the plan was to take up the 2015 repeal bill, incentivizing him to vote on the motion to proceed.
 Previously, Paul had been opposed to any version of a bill that did not fully repeal Obamacare.

-When asked if amendments would be voted on during the debate, an aide to Senator McConnell told TIME that updates would be provided after the Senate voted on a motion to proceed.
+Votes can be held during the debate process, according to a Senate aide.
+But when asked if amendments would be voted on during the debate, an aide to Senator McConnell told TIME that updates would be provided after the Senate voted on a motion to proceed.

 Step 3: Hold Lots of Votes